yanir75/Java-Weighted-Graphs/README.md

 We are able to generate a graph with 1mk nodes and 20mk edges but are unable to run any algorithm on it, due to heap space.
 The results vary depends on how th graph is generated.

+Since we did not create the graph randomly most of the time, it didn't take so much time.

 ---
 ## Gui
 Here we attached a picture of the gui.